Skip to content

 39. Michael Veach - Bourbon Historian and Author

-Bourbon historian Michael Veach joins Jim & Mike to sip Maker's Mark Private Select and Nelson's Green Brier while tracing bourbon history from EH Taylor to today.
+Bourbon historian Michael Veach joins Jim & Mike to sip Maker's Mark Private Select and Nelson's Green Brier while unpacking bourbon's rise, fall, and resurgence.

 The Bourbon Road Media Player